pouriaMaleki/simple-touch/README.md

 (work in progress)

+High performance and easy to use with minimal code to manage Touch.

 I think this is going somewhere, I make another way of listening to touch event in very simple code, I just check where touched, then it find the `id` of your element in events if you bind some.

-Work in progress and I have so much to do, so I just create that for my Corodva Music Player App (named Wikiseda on google play) and it work perfect on Webkit.
+Work in progress and I have so much to do, so I just create that for my Corodva Music Player App (named Wikiseda on google play) and it work perfect on Webkit and IE10+.
+(Also added mouse as fallback for touch)

+Fork and pull requests are highly welcome!

 ### Development